httpx-sh/httpx-site/docs/language-integration/httpfile-rust.md

 # Rust

-[httpfile-rs](https://github.com/servicex-sh/httpfile-rs) is a httpfle code generator for Rust, and make HTTP requests call easy.
+[httpfile-rs](https://github.com/servicex-sh/httpfile-rs) is a httpfile code generator for Rust, and make HTTP requests call easy.

 * Create a Rust module, such as httpbin.rs with following content: